rimasya/relational_database/.idea/README.md

 Relational_Database

-This repository is to create database online shop and retrieved required data on MySQL
+This repository is for create an online shope database with MySQL queries